ataraxialinux/ataraxia/docs/aboutbuildsystem.md

 ## Introduction to the build system
-[Ataraxia Linux](https://github.com/ataraxialinux/ataraxia) is made from scratch.
-Every package build and configuration file was writen by and is controlled by the Ataraxia Linux team and it's contributors.
+[Ataraxia GNU/Linux-Libre](https://github.com/ataraxialinux/ataraxia) is made from scratch.
+Every package build and configuration file was writen by and is controlled by the Ataraxia GNU/Linux-Libre team and it's contributors.
 To build the Linux distro, we have made a build system called "Ataraxia", which literally means "unperturbedness", "equanimity", and "tranquility".
 It's the main purpose to build and port packages easily.

 ### Getting source code
 We're using git as control system.
 You need git to download source code: